top of page

 Our Mission

-Iowans for Affordable Healthcare (IAAHC) is an independent, nonpartisan voice for families and businesses.
+IAAHC is an independent, nonpartisan voice for families and businesses.
 We advocate for responsible policies that promote affordability and accessibility, while opposing policies that make healthcare in Iowa unaffordable.

 We fight to: